South Carolina At Third Round Of NCAA Championship - 5/31/15

 "The University of South Carolina has the academics, geographic base and facilities to compete with the best programs in the country.
 We are also blessed to have a rich golf history and talent base within the state.
 I am in this business to win championships and compete at a very high level each and every year.
 I know that we can build a golf dynasty at Carolina because I can see it happening right now with the great young men who represent our program.
 I am extremely proud, honored and excited to be a part of the Gamecock Nation." - Bill McDonald

 A highly successful collegiate golfer, former tour professional and accomplished instructor, Bill McDonald was named South Carolina head men's golf coach in the summer of 2007 after one season as the Gamecocks' associate head coach.
 He served in an interim role for the spring of the 2006-07 season, McDonald helped South Carolina to the 2007 NCAA West Regional title, the first regional title in program history, and a tie for 11th finish at the NCAA Championship.

-In McDonald's eight years as head coach, the Gamecocks have won 11 tournament titles, making him the winningest coach by tournament victories in school history.
-Twelve times, a Gamecock has earned or shared individual medalist honors under McDonald 21 times, including four wins by Matt NeSmith and Keenan Huskey, three by Paul Woodbury and George Bryan IV and two each from Wesley Bryan and Caleb Sturgeon.
+In McDonald's eight years as head coach, the Gamecocks have won 14 tournament titles, making him the winningest coach in school history.
+A Gamecock has earned or shared individual medalist honors under McDonald 21 times, including four wins by Matt NeSmith and Keenan Huskey, three by Paul Woodbury and George Bryan IV and two each from Matt NeSmith, Will Starke, Wesley Bryan and Caleb Sturgeon.

 Seven of the 10 best single-round team scores in school history have come during the McDonald era, including a school- and tournament-record 266 (22-under-par) in the second round of the 2010 Administaff Augusta State Invitational, where the Gamecocks finished second to eventual national champion Augusta State.
 In addition, nine of the top 10 tournament totals (54 holes) have come during McDonald's time in Columbia.